-Who Teaches Classes?
+Who teaches classes?

-At many online schools instructors are certified (or in the process of becoming certified) and may teach at traditional schools, as well.
+At many online schools, instructors are certified or in the process of becoming certified, and may teach at traditional schools, as well.

-Training for virtual schools instructors varies from school-to-school.
-Training may include a brief online tutorial or it might include weeks of online and/or face-to-face instruction.
+Training for virtual schools, instructors varies from school to school.
+Training may include a brief online tutorial, or it might include weeks of online and/or face-to-face instruction.

 Training requirements also vary by school, so be sure to inquire about how certification requirements and how instructors are trained to work in a virtual school setting.

-All our instructors are either New Hampshire certified and deemed as highly qualified according to state standards.
+All our instructors are New Hampshire certified and deemed highly qualified according to state standards.

-A small percentage of VLACS instructors are provisionally certified while completing an alternative certification program which is mandated by the NH Department of Education.
+A small percentage of VLACS instructors are provisionally certified while completing an alternative certification which is mandated by the NH Department of Education.

-VLACS hires instructors who have prior experience teaching in traditional classrooms.
+VLACS hires instructors who have prior teaching experience in traditional classrooms.

 New instructors participate in a rigorous sixteen-week training program under the guidance of mentors and school administrators.
 VLACS recruits instructors who put students first and who enjoy working with adolescents and parents to achieve academic goals.

-Currently, VLACS employs over 180 instructors who reside in thirteen states.
+Currently, VLACS employs over 200 instructors who reside in thirteen states.
 VLACS instructors are more than just teachers who distribute assignments and issue grades.

 Instructors at VLACS are required to actively engage with students.
-They are expected to develop well balanced student/teacher relationships that focuses on individual progress and achieving goals.
+They are expected to develop well-balanced student/teacher relationships that focus on individual progress and achieving goals.
 VLACS instructors maintain frequent, one-on-one communication with each student and their parents or guardians.

-Instructors build relationships with student's and parents in order to create a learning environment where students will succeed.
+Instructors build relationships with students and parents in order to create a learning environment where students will succeed.

-Students enrolled in our elementary program will be assigned the same instructor for all of their core courses, (Math, Language Arts, Science, and Social Studies).
+Additionally, students enrolled in our elementary program are assigned to the same instructor for all of their core courses (Math, Language Arts, Science, and Social Studies).
 This ensures that your child will be able to form lasting relationships with their instructor just as they would in an elementary classroom setting.
-Additional instructors will be assigned to students enrolled in specials, such as Art and Spanish.

-What is the Parent's Role in Online Education?
+What is the parent's role in online education?